leesei/old.leesei.github.io/source/_posts/lua.md

 Lua itself is designed to be an "embedded language".
 Embedding the Lua Runtime to a C program is one of it's use case.

-It is used in VLC, Adode Photoshop Lightroom, World of Warcraft, AwesomeWM [A stripped console-only Lua CLI for use with shell scripts - The VideoLAN Forums](https://forum.videolan.org/viewtopic.php?t=124590)
+It is used in VLC, Adode Photoshop, Adode Lightroom, World of Warcraft, AwesomeWM [A stripped console-only Lua CLI for use with shell scripts - The VideoLAN Forums](https://forum.videolan.org/viewtopic.php?t=124590)

 ### Nginx